Debbie Martin: Storylines

 Debbie is taken to the hospital after she tries to commit suicide following escalating tensions between her parents Philip and Loretta.
 Several months later, Julie Robinson (Vikki Blanche) arrives to tell Debbie and her brother Michael (Samuel Hammington) that there has been a car accident and their mother is dead.
 Julie helps look after the children and she eventually marries Philip.
-The family later move to the country and are heard from sparingly throughout the years.
+The family live in the country and are heard from sparingly throughout the years.

 The Martin family return to Erinsborough for the funeral of Todd Landers (Kristian Schmid), but get lost along the back roads, after finding Helen Daniels, who was taken hostage earlier by Todd's father, Bob (Bruce Kilpatrick).
 The family settle into Ramsay Street and Debbie is immediately attracted to Rick Alessi (Dan Falzon) and they begin dating much to Julie's chagrin.
 When Rick wins tickets to see Michael Jackson in London, he invites Debbie but knowing their respective parents, the teens concoct a plan with Rick's older brother, Marco (Felice Arena) acting as Rick's chaperone and while Helen and Debbie tell Philip and Julie that they will be visiting a friend of Helen's in the outback.
 The plan works and the four of them arrive in London.
 While there, Rick and Debbie encounter George Carter (Andrew Dicks), a young thief who has been stealing to raise money for his dying brother, Terry (Lee Cheesewright) to see Michael Jackson in concert.
 Rick and Debbie then give their tickets away.
 Their act of generosity makes news and the two appear on the Casey Butler show.
 They worry about the show being broadcast in Australia, but are assured that it will not.
 However, it makes Australian news and is eventually broadcast leaving Julie livid, sparking a war between the Martins and Alessis.